Olga Pinchuk

 Olga Pinchuk joined the University of Fribourg in January 2026 as a Postdoctoral Researcher funded by the Swiss National Science Foundation (SNSF) at the Department of European Studies and Slavonic Studies.
 She holds a PhD in Sociology from the Higher School of Economics (HSE University), Moscow, where she defended her dissertation in 2025.

 Her current research examines contemporary Russian society and patterns of social change in the context of major political and economic transformations.
-In particular, she studies how different social groups navigate uncertainty, restructure everyday practices, and develop or limit forms of solidarity under changing institutional and social conditions.
-Within this broader agenda, she focuses on collective practices and shifting boundaries of social support, paying special attention to labor-related solidarities and forms of collective engagement.
+In particular, she studies how different social groups navigate uncertainty, restructure everyday practices, and develop or limit forms of solidarity under changing institutional conditions.
+Within this broader agenda, she focuses on collective practices and shifting boundaries of social support, paying particular attention to labor-related solidarities and forms of collective engagement.

-More generally, Olga Pinchuk is a sociologist and ethnographer whose research focuses on labor, the workplace, and qualitative methodology, with particular attention to participant observation and ethnographic knowledge production.
+More generally, Olga Pinchuk is a sociologist and ethnographer whose research focuses on labor, the workplace, and qualitative methodology, with attention to participant observation and ethnographic knowledge production.
 Her work is grounded in long-term immersive fieldwork and archival research, with a particular focus on industrial labor and working conditions in late Soviet and post-Soviet Russia.
 She has conducted extensive ethnographic fieldwork in factories, including a year-long study as a manual worker in a confectionery factory near Moscow, which resulted in an ethnographic monograph Failures and Breakdowns: An Ethnographic Study of Factory Workers’ Labor (2021, in Russian).

-Beyond individual research, Olga Pinchuk has been involved in multiple collaborative projects on labor, temporality, and social change in Soviet and post-Soviet societies, supported by research funding from institutions including the Volkswagen Foundation, the Heinrich Böll Foundation, and the Alameda Institute.
+Beyond individual research, Olga Pinchuk has been involved in collaborative projects on labor, temporality, and social change in Soviet and post-Soviet societies, supported by funding from institutions including the Volkswagen Foundation, the Heinrich Böll Foundation, and the Alameda Institute.

 Research and publications